-- 1. Adjust the Auxiliary Handle as needed. - 2.
-Set the Function Switch to the Hammer Drill setting for masonry bits. - 3.
-Plug in the Power Cord. - 4.
-Squeeze and hold the Trigger to turn on the tool. - 5.
-Do not apply excessive force, allow the tool to do the work.
+- 1. Adjust the Auxiliary Handle as needed. - Set the Function by adjusting the Mode Selector to the desired setting. - 3.
+Plug in the Power Cord. - Squeeze and hold the Trigger to turn on the Rotary Hammer. - Do not apply excessive force, allow the tool to do the work.